thatstoasty/mog/README.md

 - Decompose style render mega function and mega class into smaller ones.
 - Figure out capturing variables in table style functions.
 Using escaping and capturing crashes, and creating the style each time the function is called is slow.
 - Code cannot handle characters with a printable length greater than 1.
+- It seems like renderer.place_vertical renders whitespace with a width that's too long in the Ubuntu test container.
+Will need to investigate why this happened.
+It might be because the execution environment is not necessarily a terminal.

 ## Notes